TheAlgorithms/Go/README.md

 ---
 ##### Functions:

-1. [`BruteForceFactorial`](./math/factorial/factorial.go#L12):  BruteForceFactorial This function calculates the factorial of a number using a loop
+1. [`Iterative`](./math/factorial/factorial.go#L12):  Iterative returns the iteratively brute forced factorial of n
-2. [`CalculateFactorialUseTree`](./math/factorial/factorial.go#L30):  CalculateFactorialUseTree This function finds the factorial of a number using a binary tree
+2. [`Recursive`](./math/factorial/factorial.go#L21):  Recursive This function recursively computes the factorial of a number
-3. [`RecursiveFactorial`](./math/factorial/factorial.go#L21):  RecursiveFactorial This function recursively computes the factorial of a number
+3. [`UsingTree`](./math/factorial/factorial.go#L30):  UsingTree This function finds the factorial of a number using a binary tree

 ---
 </details><details>